sunny7712/Easy-VQA/README.md

+# Kaggle Notebook
+To view the output of the code cells, visit the kaggle notebook: https://www.kaggle.com/code/sunny7712/easy-vqa

 # Easy-VQA
 Easy VQA: Deep Learning Model for Visual Question Answering This repository contains code for a deep learning model trained on the Easy Visual Question Answering (VQA) Dataset by VictorZhou.
 The model achieves almost 99% accuracy on the validation set and uses convolutional layers for image input and LSTM layer for text input to provide a relevant text output.